Le Passeur du Trieux

 Boarding at the port of Pontrieux

 Pontrieux, 10 o’clock in the morning.
 The green and white hull of the boat moored at the dock cuts through the morning mist.
 It’s Le Passeur du Trieux; Le Passeur Braz to be precise, the third to carry the name.
+The boat sets off on a voyage of discovery along the winding river Trieux.

 A bell rings on the riverbank

-With one hand on the helm and a microphone in the other, Sébastien gives a detailed commentary, while a screen in front of the passengers illustrates his remarks in images.
+With one hand on the helm and a microphone in the other, the skipper gives a detailed commentary, while a screen in front of the passengers illustrates his remarks in images.
 Although he also mentions various threats to the river, such as the accumulation of silt sedimentation linked to agricultural practices, fun and good humour are the order of the day on board the boat.

 On a buoy, the cormorants pay little attention to the boat and its passengers.
 They’re more concerned with spreading their wings between dives into the water.
-“Unlike other seabirds, their plumage is not waterproof” Sébastien tells us, wearing his naturalist’s hat, one of his many duties on board.
+“Unlike other seabirds, their plumage is not waterproof” the skipper tells us, wearing his naturalist’s hat, one of his many duties on board.
 The natural beauty of the banks of the Trieux and its estuary hold no secrets for this native son.

 “Magic!”